EyowINC/mysql--Homework/README.md

-# mysql--Homework
 We will be creating an Amazon-like storefront app, called Bamazon, using MySQL, NPM Package, and the Prompt Package.